 All Victorians should be prepared and ready to act if bushfire threatens.
 But some people may need help to prepare their fire plan and to leave early.
 They could be a relative or a member of your community who may need help leaving early on a fire risk day.

 Do you need help leaving early?

-If you live in a high-risk bushfire area, then on a Severe, Extreme or Code Red rated day your only safe option could be to leave early – especially if you're frail or elderly, have a physical disability, or have problems thinking clearly or acting quickly under stress.
+If you live in a high-risk bushfire area, then on a Extreme or Catastrophic rated day your only safe option could be to leave early – especially if you're frail or elderly, have a physical disability, or have problems thinking clearly or acting quickly under stress.